 Senior Safety This self-protection and home security program is geared toward the special needs of senior citizens.

-Files of Life Record vital medical information and keep it in your home in a format and location that emergency responders will know to look for, in the event you are unable to speak for yourself in a medical emergency.
+The File for Life Program enables first responders the ability to locate and obtain your vital medical information in your home, in the event you are unable to speak for yourself in a medical emergency.

-Project Lifesaver Through a partnership with Brevard County TRIAD, this program is designed to track and locate lost patients suffering from Alzheimer’s, Down’s Syndrome or Autism.
+The Brevard County Sheriff’s Office has partnered with Brevard County TRIAD in Project Lifesaver.
+This program is designed to track and locate lost people suffering from Alzheimer’s, Down’s Syndrome, Autism or other related disorders.
 A bracelet is provided to the individual that can be tracked using both ground and air tracking receivers.
-The Aviation Unit will supervise the tracking through a group of specially trained deputies.
+Specially trained deputies assigned to the Brevard County Sheriff’s Office Aviation Unit supervises the tracking.

 Designed for 4 to 8-year-olds, this program helps children learn to deal safely with strangers – avoiding conversations, knowing what to do when approached and identifying trusted adults to whom they can go for help.
 Parents are encouraged to attend and to reinforce the concepts discussed.